raganwald/raganwald.github.com/_posts/2018-03-03-reflections.md

 });
 ```

-And if we were thinking about a state machine nested _within_ the `open` state, it would loook like this:
+And if we were thinking about a state machine nested _within_ the `open` state, it would look like this:

 ```javascript
 HierarchalStateMachine({